Slopes of Lebanon - Paperback

 Your payment information is processed securely.
 We do not store credit card details nor have access to your credit card information.

-by Amos Oz (Author)
+by Amos Oz (Author), Maurie Goldberg-Bartura (Author)

 As well as being one of Israel's preeminent writers of fiction, Amos Oz was one of the first voices of conscience in Israel to advocate the creation of a Palestinian state and has been a leading figure of the Peace Now movement since 1977.
 This superb collection of essays offers Oz's cogent views on Israel's offensive into Lebanon in 1982; fanaticism of all stripes; the PLO; Israeli terrorism; the new militarism and the growing intolerance toward the Arab population in Israel; Jewish attitudes toward the Holocaust, and its misappropriation by the right and left alike; Claude Lanzmann's film Shoah; the dream of Zionism and its failures; and much more.